Curriculum & Requirements

-The BA in Geosciences has two options: 1) Climate change and environmental Justice prepares you to help study and support society in an ever changing world and 2) Geosciences is an option that allows students to best fit their interest by building a degree with a Geosciences advisor.
+The BA in Geosciences has two options: 1) Climate Change and Environmental Justice prepares to help study and support society in an ever-changing world and 2) Geosciences is an option that allows students to best fit their interest by building a degree with a Geosciences advisor.

 Careers options may include: GIS, Environmental fields, transportation, energy companies, Governmental regulation and natural resource departments, and public health.

 Note: two years of a single high school foreign language or one year of a single college-level foreign language is required.

 |GEOGRAPHIC INFORMATION SYSTEMS I: SPATIAL ANALYSIS FOR SOCIAL SCIENCES||5|

 |or || GEOGRAPHIC INFORMATION SYSTEMS I: SPATIAL ANALYSIS FOR ENVIRONMENTAL SCIENCES|

 |WORKSHOP, SHORT COURSE, CONFERENCE, SEMINAR (variable title and credits)||1|